 Indico IPA: Automation for insurance and more

-At least, that’s what Indico’s IPA platform includes a model with more than 500 million labeled data points, enough to enable it to understand human language and context – sufficient to handle even complex loss run reports.
+Indico’s IPA platform includes a model with more than 500 million labeled data points, enough to enable it to understand human language and context – sufficient to handle even complex loss run reports.

 To learn more about how Indico provides automation for insurance processes (and more), download this white paper from experts at the Everest Group, “Unstructured Data Process Automation,” or contact us to arrange a demo.